 Best hybrid and electric sports cars

-Hybrid and electric sports cars are becoming increasingly common on our roads, as advances in technology allow manufacturers to harness more power and speed to entertain drivers.
+Hybrid and electric sports cars are becoming increasingly common, as developments in technology allow manufacturers to harness more power and speed to entertain drivers.

 Hybrid technology especially is pushing the boundaries of what’s possible from performance cars: the addition of things like batteries, electric motors and regenerative braking is making desirable cars quicker, more economical and cleaner too.

 Electric cars are also challenging the benchmarks traditionally set by the supercar elite.
 Gone are the days of milk floats trundling along at walking pace: modern electric cars are naturally fast off the line, and the best equipped models are more than a match for your Ferraris and Lamborghinis from a standing start.